lunaluxie/rss-reader/README.md

 - Import my safari bookmarks as a feeds.
 - Add hostname to more articles.

+todo:
+- `all articles` in group
+- subgroups?
+- today view: show new articles today. (it should pull articles from today and yesterday due to when it's being run.)
+    - I am always 1 day behind the news.
+- filters.
+    - Filter out articles with certain words during build
+    - Filter feeds in group.

 ## How to build

 Node `>=22.x` required.